sanakhuram/semester-project-sana-khuram/README.md

 ## 📜 License

-This project is licensed under the MIT License – see the [LICENSE](LICENSE.md) file for details.
+This project is licensed under the MIT License.

 ## 🙏 Acknowledgments